chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

     }
 }
 ```

-**Using a generic method, allows to declare a method without a specific type and then get the type information based on the type of the object passed to the method.**
+**For generic methods, you must declare the type variable BEFORE the return type of the method, if the type is not specified by class parameter type.**
+**The <**__T> before void simply defines what T is before you use it as a type in the argument.
+You _MUST_ declare the type like that unless type is specified for the class.__

 Invoking the makeArrayList() method with a Dog instance, the method will behave like this:
 **(not in the bytecode, remember—we're describing how it appears to behave, not how it actually gets it done).**